mili12321/watchat/README.md

 ```bash
 $ npm install
 ```
-> Run the app in a development mode from the Backend
+> Run the app in a development mode from Backend

 ```bash
 $ npm run dev